Abuja airport shutdown 'hugely embarrassing'

 The shutdown is expected to cause severe disruption.
 But the decision has been forced by the increasingly decrepit and dangerous condition of the airport's sole runway, which has ruptured in several places.

-"The runway was designed for 20 years but it has been in use for 34," says Henrietta Yakubu, General Manager of Corporate Affairs at the Federal Airports Authority of Nigeria (FAAN).
+"The runway was designed for 20 years, but it has been in use for 34," says Henrietta Yakubu, general manager of corporate affairs at the Federal Airports Authority of Nigeria (FAAN).
 "It has decayed so much that there is a need to shut down the airport for complete rehabilitation."

 Mend and make do